suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 1- using a wrapper function that simplifies the extraction of time-series data and variables.
 To run the wrapper, use the following command format:

 ```
-python wrapper.py data_input.json output_format
+./wrapper.py data_input.json output_format
 ```
 - data_input.json: Path to the JSON file containing the input data.
 - output_format: Desired output format, either 'csv' or 'var'.

-Alternatively, you can directly use the tool in your script as follows:
+2- Using the tool directly in your script as follows:

 ### Extracting a time-series